Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzureRmApplicationGatewayFirewallExclusionConfig.md

 Accept wildcard characters: False
 ```

-### -SelectorMatchOperator
+### -Operator
-When matchVariable is a collection, operate on the selector to specify which elements in the collection this exclusion applies to.
+When variable is a collection, operate on the selector to specify which elements in the collection this exclusion applies to.

 ```yaml
 Type: System.String